R:\Bau\Blog >_

 • Encourages innovation in value creation, value co-creation, and value facilitation (see my blog post Get the balance right! • 2)

-The Individualization Over Standardization strategy will be covered in the next blog post.
+The Individualization Over Standardization principle will be covered in the next blog post.

 References